treasure-data/digdag/digdag-docs/src/scheduling_workflow.rst

 .. note::

     The scheduler command listens on ``http://127.0.0.1:65432`` by default.
 It accepts connection only from 127.0.0.1 (localhost).
 This is for a security reason so that it doesn't open the port to the public network.
-To change the listen address, please use ``--bind ADDRESS`` argument.
+To change the listen address, please use ``--bind ADDRESS`` option.